Just in Time for Wisconsin’s Invasive Species Month: Goats

 Invasive species, animal and plant, are an issue in all ecosytems.
 Imported from distant (and not-so-distant) areas both by accident and misguided intent, invasive species are species that have escaped the checks and balances of natural competitors and predators that existed in their native habitats.
 This lack of predation and competition enables them to outcompete and overrun other species.

 Kudzu may be one of the most recognized invasive species in the United States, but it’s probably not the worst.
 The zebra mussel is an aquatic animal that has invaded our waterways in Wisconsin.
 Oak savannahs and prairie ecosystems in the Midwest United States are threatened by many invasive plant species like garlic mustard and blister parsnip.
-The Wisconsin DNR lists nearly 150 restricted and/or prohibited invasive plant species in Wisconsin, including Kudzu (2).
+The USDA maintains an extensive invasive species list so.

 The Invasive Problem